chakravala/Grassmann.jl/docs/src/design.md

 Thus, the largest Hilbert space that is fully reachable has 4,194,304 dimensions, but we can still reach out to 4,611,686,018,427,387,904 dimensions with the `ExtendedBasis` built in.
 It is still feasible to extend to a further super-extended 128-bit representation using the `UInt128` type (but this will require further modifications of internals and helper functions.
 To reach into infinity even further, it is theoretically possible to construct ultra-extensions also using dictionaries.
-Full `MultiVector` elements are not representable when `ExtendedBasis` is used, but the performance of the `Basis` and sparse elements should be just as fast as for lower dimensions for the current `SubAlgebra` and `TensorAlgebra` types.
+Full `Multivector` elements are not representable when `ExtendedBasis` is used, but the performance of the `Basis` and sparse elements should be just as fast as for lower dimensions for the current `SubAlgebra` and `TensorAlgebra` types.
 The sparse representations are a work in progress to be improved with time.

 ## Interoperability for `TensorAlgebra{V}`